 Pectin systems

-Pectin gummies can deliver a clean bite, but they’re sensitive to the balance of pH, soluble solids (Brix), and the overall ionic environment.
-If those variables shift, set behavior and long-term texture can shift with them.
+Pectin gummies can deliver a clean bite, but they're sensitive to the balance of pH, soluble solids (Brix), and the overall ionic environment.
+If those variables shift, set behavior and long‑term texture shift with them.

 Gelatin systems